Hunter Biden to change tax case plea in dramatic shift ahead of jury selection

 White House Correspondent

-Hunter Biden is set to plead guilty in his federal tax case, his attorney Abbe Lowell announced on Thursday.
+Hunter Biden is set to plead guilty in his federal tax case, his attorney Abbe Lowell has announced.

-This change came just before jury selection was set to begin in Los Angeles, NBC News reports.
+This last-minute change came just before jury selection began in Los Angeles, according to NBC News.
 President Joe Biden’s son originally pleaded not guilty to the tax-related charges.

-Biden plans to enter an Alford Plea, Lowell said in court.
+Biden plans to enter an Alford Plea, Lowell said in court on Thursday.
 This means he will plead guilty and accept his sentencing while still maintaining that he is innocent.
 This change in plea is not the result of a deal with prosecutors, according to NBC News.

 “This is the first we’ve heard of this,” prosecutor Leo Wise said.